aw/picolisp-bcrypt/README.md

 The `bcrypt.l` file searches for `lib/libbcrypt.so`, relative to its current directory.

+### Updating

+This library uses git submodules, type this keep everything updated:

+    ./update.sh

+It rebuilds the share libraries and pulls the latest submodule changes.

 # Usage

 All functions are publicly accessible and namespaced with `(symbols 'bcrypt)` (or the prefix: `bcrypt~`), but only the following are necessary: